nhsconnect/FHIR-NRLS-API/pages/development/general_api_guidance/nrl_error_guidance.md

 * **MasterIdentifier mismatch**

-  When the NRL resolves a DocumentReference through the relatesTo property and both the `relatesTo.target.identifier` and `relatesTo.target.reference` properties are populated, the `relatesTo.target.identifier` value must match the masterIdentifier property on the resolved DocumentReference.
+  When the NRL resolves a DocumentReference through the relatesTo property and both the `relatesTo.target.identifier` and `relatesTo.target.reference` properties are populated, the `relatesTo.target.identifier` value must match the masterIdentifier property on the resolved `DocumentReference`.
 If not, the NRL should roll back all changes and return an error.

 * **DocumentReference does not exist**